 Related: Do More, Not Less With a Budget

 One of my favorite activities to do with friends is to have a game night.
 There’s no need to spend $10 on cocktails or overpriced beers when we can stock up our beer fridge at home and bust out Balderdash.
 I guarantee you won’t miss the bar tab and you’ll have a shockingly good time.

 The major benefit of getting away with the less is that you still have all of the fun and have plenty of room to make headway on your debt.
 What’s that you said?
 You saved money, had fun, and paid down more debt?
 You go, Glen Cocoa.

 Make a point to cashflow it

-Above all else, if you are still going to be an active participant in your lifestyle you need to cashflow it.
+Above all else, if you’re still going to be an active participant in your lifestyle you need to cashflow it.
 No more thoughts of, “How much is the payment?”
-It is time to simply think, “How much?”
+It’s time to simply think, “How much?”

 Research from CareerBuilder found that 78% of Americans live paycheck to paycheck, including one in 10 who make $100,000 or more in salary.
 When you support your lifestyle on credit, it’s like supporting it on plastic straws.
 They’re bendy, flimsy, and eventually ready to cave in.
 And let’s be honest.
 We’re millennials who prefer durable and reusable metal straws.